 It Comes Down to 2 Simple Steps

-When I think about all of my clients who have stayed on track with their fitness and eating while travelling, their success simply comes down taking these 2 essential steps: packing and planning.
+When I think about all of my clients who have stayed on track with their fitness and eating while traveling, their success simply comes down taking these 2 essential steps: packing and planning.
 Just like it’s important to have your home and kitchen set up for success, your suitcase is no exception.
 You want to pack items that support a health and exercise mindset while you travel.
 This applies to both work trips and holidays.
 And in the same way you plan ahead to book excursions, take in the sights or try new restaurants, be sure to make the time to plan for healthy eating and activities.

 Step #1: Pack for Fitness